05 Dec 2023

 Why Apache Flink is the Industry Gold Standard

 Apache Flink is a distributed data processing engine that is used for both batch processing and stream processing.
 Although Flink supports both batch and streaming processing modes, it is first and foremost a stream processing engine used for real-time computing.
 By processing data on the fly as a stream, Flink and other stream processing engines are able to achieve extremely low latencies.
 Flink in particular is a highly scalable system, capable of ingesting high throughput data to perform stateful stream processing jobs while also guaranteeing exactly-once processing and fault tolerance.
-Initially released in 2011, Flink has grown into one of the largest open source projects.
+Initially released in 2011, Flink has continuously been updated and grown into one of the largest open source projects.
 Large and reputable companies such as Alibaba, Amazon, Capital One, Uber, Lyft, Yelp, and others have relied on Flink to provide real-time data processing to their organizations.

 Before stream processing, companies relied on batch jobs to fulfill their big data needs, where jobs would only perform computations on a finite set of data.
 However, many use cases don’t naturally fit a batch model.
 Consider fraud detection for example, where a bank may want to act if anomalous credit card behavior is detected.
 In the batch world, the bank would need to collect credit card transactions over a period of time, then run a batch job over that data to determine if a transaction is potentially a fraudulent one.
 Since the batch job is run after the data collection, by the time the batch job finishes, it might not be until a few hours that a transaction is marked as fraudulent, depending on how frequently the job is being scheduled.
 In the streaming world, transactions can be processed in real time and the latency for action will be less.
 Being able to freeze credit card accounts in real-time can save time and money for the bank.
 You can read more about the distinction of streaming vs batch in our other blog post.